JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Notifier.md

 Each component can communicate with other in a simple way.
 They are loosely coupled with each other and with the engine itself.

-There are three kinds of components:
+There are 3+1 kinds of components:

 * Command
 * Service
 * Model
+* Behavior

 Wave, View and Controller are not JRebirth Components.